philarr/js-utils/README.md

 # js-utils
-Commonly used functions in JS projects
+Commonly used functions in JS projects (on-going collection)